 A series of proposed developments on the banks of the River Thames at Woolwich will bring a set of historic buildings back into use to house cultural organisations and industries.
 The new creative quarter will deliver new jobs and skills in the borough, working with Greenwich Local Labour and Business (GLLaB) to employ local people and create apprenticeships.

-A new Crossrail station will be built at the Royal Arsenal.
+A new Crossrail station is being built at the Royal Arsenal.
 It will provide connections to Canary Wharf, Central London and Heathrow with 12 trains per hour.
-The new station is expected to open in December 2018.
+The new station is expected to open in autumn 2019.
 Woolwich is one of only two stations south of the Thames on the route, the other being Abbey Wood.

 Royal Arsenal Riverside